 Internship II Eligibility

 Are you a current student looking to complete STHM3185 – Internship I?
-Make sure you are enrolled in the STHM Center for Student Professional Development Canvas site.
+Make sure you are enrolled in the STHM Center for Industry Engagement Canvas site.
 All internship details and approval documentation will be located under the Internship Information Section of the Canvas site.

 The CSPD Resource Canvas is your central place to get important information related to your professional development including: